 Begonia foliosa is a shrub-like plant that grows up to 3.3 feet (1 m) tall.
 It bears succulent, pendent, up to 18 inches (45 cm) long stems thickly clothed with glossy, oval, green leaves.
 It blooms repeatedly, producing panicles of small white to pale pink flowers.

 USDA hardiness zone 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Begonias are rather versatile in their requirements: Old-fashioned Wax Begonias are great in the shade, but several newer Wax Begonia varieties are perfectly happy in full shade to full sun.
+Begonias are rather versatile in their requirements: Old-fashioned Wax Begonias are great in the shade, but several newer Wax Begonia varieties are perfectly happy in the shade to full sun.
 No matter where you plant begonias, it's a good idea to give plants a regular dose of fertilizer to help fuel the constant barrage of blooms they're bound to throw at you.

 When it comes to watering begonias, finding a good balance is key for healthy plants.
 Most Begonia varieties need to be consistently watered but shouldn't get too wet (too much water can kill them).
 So, don't be afraid to let the plants dry out a little between each watering.
 Begonia boliviensis varieties particularly like sharp drainage, as they're native to growing on cliff walls.